chase-seibert/blog/_posts/2023-02-17-dependency-management-playbook.md

 # Checklists

-## Dependency Risk Level Checklist
+## Dependency Risk Level Scorecard

 How high risk is your dependency?
 If you cannot answer “Yes” to three or more of these, your dependency is at high risk.